ibmresilient/resilient-community-apps/fn_microsoft_security_graph/README.md

 <br/>
 ## Configuration

-1. Import the package's customization data into the Resilient Platform using the command:
+1. Import the package's customization data into the Resilient platform using the command:

 		resilient-circuits customize

-2. Update and edit the `app.config` file by first running:
+2. Update the `app.config` file by first running:

 		resilient-circuits configure -c, to start a new configuration file or resilient-circuits configure -u, to update an existing configuration

-	Edit
+3. Edit the `app.config` file:

 		[fn_microsoft_security_graph]
 		# Graph URL with version number